 c) Work hardening

 d) Grain refinement

 Explanation: Annealing may be defined as a process of heating above recrystallization temperature.
-In it number of dislocations decreases thus yield strength decreases.
-Work hardening, cold working and grain refinement improve yield strength of material.
+In it, the number of dislocations decreases thus yield strength decreases.
+Work hardening, cold working and grain refinement improve yield strength of the material.

 10. Yield point phenomenon creates problems in deep drawing operations of sheet Steels.

 Explanation: Yield point phenomenon causes problems in deep drawing.
 During deep drawing Steel becomes thinner in local areas.
 It generates depressions on sheet which are undesirable.